taylorsmcclure/process-memory-monitor/README.md

 ## Question 1

+> Write a script in bash, ruby, python or golang that in parallel would collect per process used memory across 50 linux hosts.
+The collected information should be output to a suitable metrics back-end via statsd(TICK, prometheus, statsite)  If you are not sure what this is, then please use https://github.com/obfuscurity/synthesize.
+Please do not use an agent such as telegraf or collectd.
+We would like to see how you would code this :)

 ### Approach

 Firstly, thank you all for the opportunity to interview with Epic Games.
 I love challenges and this project exposed me to a tech stack I have never worked with.
 Regardless of the outcome of my interview, I am glad to have the experience that came from this project.